 Avoiding Interference with Employee Rights under the NLRA

 One of the central purposes of the NLRA is to ensure private sector employees can engage in protected concerted activity (www.practicallaw.com/8-502-9594), which includes employees discussing and attempting to improve terms and conditions of their employment, with or without unions.
 Employees or their unions can enforce their rights under the NLRA by filing unfair labor practice (www.practicallaw.com/5-507-5808) (ULP) charges with the NLRB.

-In the fiscal year ending in September 2011, the NLRB:
+In the fiscal year that ended in September 2013, the NLRB: